-Top 15 Swedish Desserts and Cakes
+Top 15 Swedish Desserts and Cake Recipes

 In Sweden, we typically do not eat desserts or cakes after dinner.
 Instead, we have something called “fika,” which is a big part of our culture.
 Fika is served two times a day, around 10–11 am, called “förmiddagsfika,” which translates as before lunch fika, and “eftermiddagsfika,” served around 2–3 pm, which translates as after lunch fika.